uwsbel/CharmPrototyping/README.md

 ### Charm++ Setup in Euler

-Run the following slurm script
+Run the following slurm script that is in this repository: `slurm_charm_setup.sh`

 ### Charm++ Local setup in Linux/OSX
 To setup Charm++ in a Unix based system it was relatively simple.
 Either clone the git repository or download the distribution version and then go into the folder and run: